-This is a migration guide from Redis Community Edition to Valkey.
+This is a migration guide from Redis open source versions to Valkey.
 You will learn how to migrate a standalone Redis server instance and a Redis Cluster.

-This guide provides migration steps for Redis server and Valkey deployed in Docker; however, they should also apply for on-premises deployments.
+This guide provides migration steps for Redis server and Valkey deployed in Docker; however, they should also apply for other deployments.
 Refer to install Valkey for installation options.

 Why to migrate to Valkey?